kyma-project/community/collaboration/wg-installation/README.md

 * Facilitate collaboration with external contributors.
 * Discuss and work on installation and upgrade improvements/aspects:
 	* Process
-		* Design - how it should look like
+		* Design - rethink how it should look like
-		* Complexity - how many manual steps needs to be done
+		* Complexity - straightforward and declarative apporach with limitted manual steps
-		* Time consumption - how long does it take
+		* Time consumption - focus on how long does it take to install/upgrade kyma
 	* Configuration and maintenance
 	* Observability
 	* Parallell processing with dependency management